-- Numbers like "1", "2", "3", ... - Combinations of numbers and language-independent units like "90 mm", "100 m" - Standardized designations like "RJ45" or "IP40" - Values that display e.g. the real imprint of an product are written with capital letters, e.g. "DOWN", "HEBEN", "OMLAAG"
+- Numbers like "1", "2", "3", ... - Combinations of numbers and language-independent units like "90 mm", "100 m" - Standardized designations like "RJ45" or "IP40"

 If the spelling of the capital letter of the first word of a value is not consistent in all actual ETIM languages this value is automatically to be treated as translatable (language-dependent).